 As IDH we believe women are key to drive growth and sustainability.
 However, the possibilities for women to engage in supply chains is currently limited.
-To address this concern, IDH has developed the Gender ToolkitGender ToolkitDownload file, consisting of practical case examples from similar sectors and projects that we work in, and of our IDH Gender Guide, where we explore opportunities to integrate gender aspects in different programming steps of projects and inventions.
+To address this concern, IDH has developed the Gender Toolkit, consisting of practical case examples from IDH and similar projects in sectors that we work in, and of our IDH Gender Guide, where we explore opportunities to integrate gender aspects in different programming steps of projects and inventions.

 Listen to our podcasts on gender